metamorphicstar/CelestialMyths/map_development_plan.md

 ## 7. Next Steps (Action Items)
 1.  **Data Compilation:** User to provide an initial list of myths to be mapped, along with their general locations (e.g., "Arthurian - Glastonbury, UK", "Hungarian Csodaszarvas - Carpathian Basin").
+    *   _Data for pop-ups will be sourced/cross-referenced from `myth_catalog.md` and `comparative_tables.md`._
-2.  **Coordinate Lookup & GeoJSON Creation:** Assistant (or user) to find approximate latitude/longitude for these locations and populate the `myth_locations.geojson` file.
+2.  **Coordinate Lookup & GeoJSON Creation:** Assistant (or user) to find approximate latitude/longitude for these locations and populate the `myth_locations.geojson` file, using data from the aforementioned files.
 3.  **HTML/JS/CSS Scaffolding:** Assistant to provide basic template code for `interactive_map.html`, `map_script.js`, and `map_style.css` once initial data is available.
 4.  **Iterative Development:** Add more myths and features to the map incrementally.